 - How am I going to pay for the rewire and any other trade work once it has been completed?

-When you get electricians to quote: don’t forget to ask payment terms.
-Some want partial payment to book the job in and get materials.
-Others may want 50% when first fix is completed and the balance when the rewire is finished and certified.
-On the subject of payment, check how they want payment to be made.
-Some electrical contractors, including Simon Portillo’s Electrician Services offer credit card payment for all electrical work.
-Shameless plug, i’ll get back on with the rewiring a house guide!
+When you get electricians to quote: don’t forget to ask for payment terms.
+Some want partial payment to book the job and get materials.
+Others may want 50% when the first fix is completed and the balance when the rewire is finished and certified.
+On the subject of payment, check how they want the payment to be made.
+Some electrical contractors, including Simon Portillo’s Electrician Services, offer credit card payment for all electrical work.
+Shameless plug, I’ll get back on with the rewiring a house guide!